GLOBAL MARKETS-Euro surges, stocks jump after eurozone deal

 By Herbert Lash

-NEW YORK, June 29 The euro jumped nearly 2 percent and world stocks climbed o n F riday after euro zone leaders agreed on measures to cut soaring borrowing costs in Italy and Spain, in addition to directly recapitalizing regional banks.
+NEW YORK, June 29 The euro recovered nearly 2.0 percent and stocks on major bourses jumped on Friday after euro zone leaders agreed on measures to cut soaring regional borrowing costs in Italy and Spain, in addition to directly recapitalizing regional banks.

-Spanish and Italian government bond yields fell sharply, while safe-haven U.S. and German government debt sold off after the region's leaders agreed that European Union bailout funds could be used to stabilize bond markets without forcing countries that comply with EU budget rules to adopt new austerity measures or economic reforms.
+Spanish and Italian government bond yields fell sharply while safe-haven U.S. and German government debt sold off after it was agreed that EU bailout funds could be used to stabilize bond markets without forcing countries that comply with European Union budget rules to adopt new austerity measures or economic reforms.

-EU leaders also agreed after 14 hours of intense talks that creation of a single supervisory body for euro zone banks, housed under the European Central Bank, would be discussed by year-end.
+It was also agreed after 14 hours of intense talks at Thursday's EU leaders summit that a single supervisory body for euro zone banks, housed under the European Central Bank, would be created by year's end - much faster than previously envisaged.

-Oil prices rallied, along with other commodities as the moves caught markets by surprise.
-Investor expectations for meaningful steps to tackle the debt crisis had all but disappeared in the run-up to the two-day EU summit, which ends later on F rid ay.
+Oil prices rallied along with other commodities as the moves caught markets by surprise.
+Investor expectations for meaningful steps to tackle the debt crisis had all but disappeared in the run-up to the EU summit, which ends later on Friday.

 "We've gotten used to being underwhelmed by the outcomes, so with little to no expectations for success, the fact that it appears we are going to get something substantial is a real important positive for the market in the near term," said Art Hogan, managing director of Lazard Capital Markets in New York.